-Experts and multipliers receive training to promote the transition to clean energy.
+Experts and multipliers receive training to promote the transition to clean energy

-Energy-efficient technologies for mosques
+Energy-efficient design and technologies for mosques